LukeNorris/PWA_weather_app/README.md

 ## Introduction
 This is a code repository for a progressive web application.
 This app uses React with service workers.

-THis app was created following the Youtube video tutorial from [JavaScript Mastery](https://www.youtube.com/watch?v=IaJqMcOMuDM).
+This app was created following the Youtube video tutorial from [JavaScript Mastery](https://www.youtube.com/watch?v=IaJqMcOMuDM).

-You can click the link above to see the lie site depolyed on Netlify
+You can click the link above to see the live site depolyed on Netlify and even download it if you like

 Setup:
 - run ```npm i && npm start``` for both client and server side to start the development server